-FULL TECHNICAL APPLICATION TEMPLATE (On Agribusiness letterhead)
+FULL TECHNICAL APPLICATION TEMPLATE (On Agribusiness letter head)

-Guide: The Technical Proposal should comprehensively outline the proposed agricultural value chain support partnership, alignment to program goals, implementation plan, monitoring methodology, and key risks.
-It provides an opportunity to demonstrate the experience, technical knowledge, and capabilities to execute the initiative.
-Reviewers will evaluate the logical linkages between identified challenges around affordability, availability, accessibility, and sustainability of the proposed interventions for target beneficiaries and proposed solutions.
+Guide: The Technical Proposal should comprehensively outline the proposed fertilizer access partnership, alignment to program goals, implementation plan, monitoring methodology, and key risks.
+It provides an opportunity to demonstrate the experience, technical knowledge and capabilities to execute the initiative.
+Reviewers will evaluate the logical linkages between identified challenges around affordability, availability, accessibility, and sustainability of fertilizer for target beneficiaries and proposed solutions.
 Clear, evidence-based demonstration of understanding of barriers faced and realistic, effective activities to address those is expected.
-Robust implementation plans, emphasis on impact measurement, and proactive risk mitigation all build confidence in the capacity to deliver results.
+Robust implementation plans, emphasis on impact measurement and proactive risk mitigation all build confidence in capacity to deliver results.